Polish ex-leader acknowledges CIA site but denies knowing about torture

 Kwasniewski, a loyal U.S. ally as president from 1995-2005, broke on Wednesday with years of blanket denials by Polish officials to acknowledge that he had agreed to let U.S. spies use a secret site, codenamed "Quartz", near the village of Stare Kiejkuty in a forest in north-eastern Poland.

-He authorised the site to be used to question "people who had expressed willingness to cooperate with the Americans," he told a news conference in the Polish parliament.
+He authorized the site to be used to question "people who had expressed willingness to cooperate with the Americans," he told a news conference in the Polish parliament.

 Asked if he knew what was happening inside, he said: "About what the CIA was doing?
 No. Inside the site, no."